theukedge/shortcodes-to-show-or-hide-content/readme.txt

 A daily schedule takes the following form:

-`[time-restrict-repeat type="daily" ontime="09:00:00" offtime="17:00:00"]Working 9 to 5[/time-restrict-repeat]`
+`[time-restrict-repeat type="daily" ontime="09:00:00" offtime="17:00:00"]
+Working 9 to 5
+[/time-restrict-repeat]`

 Note that you can also cross over midnight, so to only show something from 10PM to 5AM, you can use:

-`[time-restrict-repeat type="daily" ontime="22:00:00" offtime="05:00:00"]For the night owls[/time-restrict-repeat]`
+`[time-restrict-repeat type="daily" ontime="22:00:00" offtime="05:00:00"]
+For the night owls
+[/time-restrict-repeat]`

 A weekly schedule takes the following form:

-`[time-restrict-repeat type="weekly" onday="Monday" offday="Friday"]The work week[/time-restrict-repeat]`
+`[time-restrict-repeat type="weekly" onday="Monday" offday="Friday"]
+The work week
+[/time-restrict-repeat]`

 You can also specify start and stop times if you want (it will assume starting at 00:00:00 and ending at 23:59:59 if these are left out, like above):

-`[time-restrict-repeat type="weekly" onday="Friday" offday="Monday" ontime="17:00:00" offtime="08:00:00"]It's the weekend baby![/time-restrict-repeat]`
+`[time-restrict-repeat type="weekly" onday="Friday" offday="Monday" ontime="17:00:00" offtime="08:00:00"]
+It's the weekend baby!
+[/time-restrict-repeat]`

 And lastly, a monthly schedule takes the following form:

-`[time-restrict-repeat type="monthly" ondate="01" offdate="07"]The first week of the month[/time-restrict-repeat]`
+`[time-restrict-repeat type="monthly" ondate="01" offdate="07"]
+The first week of the month
+[/time-restrict-repeat]`

 You can both cross over the end of the month, and apply times to your start and end dates, e.g.

-`[time-restrict-repeat type="monthly" ondate="25" offdate="05" ontime="17:00:00" offtime="08:00:00"]We are exceptionally busy at the end of each billing cycle.
-Please bear with us![/time-restrict-repeat]`
+`[time-restrict-repeat type="monthly" ondate="25" offdate="05" ontime="17:00:00" offtime="08:00:00"]
+We are exceptionally busy at the end of each billing cycle.
+Please bear with us!
+[/time-restrict-repeat]`

 If you’re feeling creative, you can even nest shortcodes to account for multiple concurrent conditions.
 Since you cannot nest shortcodes with the same name, you need to add -2 or -3 to time-restrict-repeat in your shortcode (e.g. `[time-restrict-repeat-2]`).

 For example, showing a message during business hours only on Monday to Friday:

+`[time-restrict-repeat type="daily" ontime="08:00:00" offtime="17:00:00"]
+[time-restrict-repeat-2 type="weekly" onday="Monday" offday="Friday"]
-`[time-restrict-repeat type="daily" ontime="08:00:00" offtime="17:00:00"][time-restrict-repeat-2 type="weekly" onday="Monday" offday="Friday"]Our store is currently open[/time-restrict-repeat-2][/time-restrict-repeat]`
+Our store is currently open
+[/time-restrict-repeat-2]
+[/time-restrict-repeat]`

 = Things to bear in mind =

-The time used by the plugin is your site's local time (check in Settings > General) since version 2.0 (server time prior to that).
+The time used by the plugin is your site's local time (check in Settings > General).

-I also run [Do It With WordPress](http://www.doitwithwp.com "WordPress Tutorials"), which has an array of tutorials for managing, modifying and maintaining your WordPress sites, as well as [The WP Butler](http://www.thewpbutler.com), a service for keeping your site maintained, backup up, updated and secure.
+I also run [Do It With WordPress](http://www.doitwithwp.com "WordPress Tutorials"), which has an array of tutorials for managing, modifying and maintaining your WordPress sites, as well as [The WP Butler](https://www.thewpbutler.com "WordPress Maintenance Services"), a service for keeping your site maintained, backed up, updated and secure.

 == Installation ==